Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+May14, i get a new Chrome plug-in MURMRAY, it is an opportunity radar for Polymarket signals.
+The moment i have a try, and realise a new scene for SeeLayer, because i don't know how to use Polymarket.

 May12, Mrs.Stella, my college senior classmate, now is a UI designer, give me advice about design skills to promote SeeLayer's interface.

 May9, try to figure out why China has to pay $150 million in FIFA broadcast fees, and CCTV isn’t buying it, but neighboring Japan paid $200 million? the timezone is not friendly to east asian countries.